-- 5.2 Questions from the Panel to the 'University representative'. - 5.3 Questions from the Student to the 'University representative'. - 5.4 The Student presents their case. - 5.5 Questions from the Panel to the Student. - 5.6 Questions from 'University representative' to the Student. - 5.7 Summing up by the 'University representative'. - 5.8 Panel adjourns to consider the case in private.
-Exceptionally the Panel may recall either party, in the presence of the other party, to ask further questions. - 5.9 Where there is a finding of misconduct or fitness to practise concerns, prior to taking a decision on penalty or sanction, the Panel will provide the Student with an opportunity to raise any mitigating circumstances and consider any victim impact statement if supplied by the victim.
+- 5.2 Questions from the Panel to the 'University representative'. - 5.3 Questions from the Student to the 'University representative'. - 5.4 The Student presents their case, including any mitigation in relation to the alleged behaviour - 5.5 Questions from the Panel to the Student. - 5.6 Questions from 'University representative' to the Student. - 5.7 Summing up by the 'University representative'. - 5.8 Panel adjourns to consider the case in private.
+Exceptionally the Panel may recall either party, in the presence of the other party, to ask further questions. - 5.9 Where there is a finding of misconduct or fitness to practise concerns, prior to taking a decision on penalty or sanction, the Panel will provide the Student with an opportunity to raise any mitigating circumstances in relation to any sanction and consider any victim impact statement if supplied by the victim.